LiquidInfinity/Commander/README.md

 For advanced scenarios, `CommanderBindableValues` gives you helpers (`decodeOption`, `requireOption`, `makeWindowOptions`, etc.) so existing command types can conform to `CommanderBindableCommand` and hydrate themselves from parsed values without rewriting runtime logic.

-## Contributing

-If you need an API or notice a bug, open an issue/PR in https://github.com/steipete/Commander.
-Please include repro steps and any command metadata involved so we can extend the shared test suites.

 ## License

 Commander is released under the MIT license.
 Refer to `LICENSE` for details.